Jeffrey Pfeffer

-Jeffrey Pfeffer (born July 23, 1946, St. Louis, Missouri) is an American business theorist and the Thomas D. Dee II Professor of Organizational Behavior at the Graduate School of Business, Stanford University, and is considered one of today's most influential management thinkers.
+Jeffrey Pfeffer (born July 23, 1946, St. Louis, Missouri) is an American business theorist and the Thomas D. Dee II Professor of Organizational Behavior at the Stanford Graduate School of Business.

 Biography

 Pfeffer graduated high school from the Webb School of California.
 He received his BS and MS degrees from Carnegie-Mellon University and his PhD from Stanford University.
-He began his career at the business school at the University of Illinois and then taught at the University of California, Berkeley from 1973-1979.
+He began his career at the business school at the University of Illinois and then taught at the University of California, Berkeley from 1973 to 1979.

 Pfeffer has given talks in 39 countries around the world and has taught management seminars for numerous companies and associations in the United States including Sutter Health, the Mayo Clinic, Kaiser Permanente, John Hancock, Hewlett-Packard, and the Online Publishers Association now called Digital Content Next (DCN).

 Pfeffer has served on the boards of several human capital management companies including Resumix, Unicru, and Workstream.
 He also served on the board of publicly traded Sonosite (SONO) for ten years and on the boards of private high-technology companies Actify and Audible Magic.
 He is currently on the board of directors of the nonprofit, Quantum Leap Healthcare, as well as on the advisory boards of several private companies.

 Pfeffer has won numerous awards for his articles and books.
 He was elected a fellow of the Academy of Management more than 25 years ago, was a fellow at the Center for Advanced Studies in the Behavioral Sciences, won the Richard D. Irwin award for scholarly contributions to management, is in the Thinker's 50 Hall of Fame, and in 2011, was awarded an honorary doctorate from Tilburg University in The Netherlands.